younggi0123/NLP_Transformer_based_dialog_engine/README.md

-# transformer_based_dialog_engine
+# Transformer_Based_Dialog_Engine

 It is also based on the 'Attention is all you need' written by Google.

-※ just use tensorflow not pytorch
+※ Just use tensorflow not pytorch